Global iSAFE Hackathon - Inclusive & Secure AI For Everyone

 • Live prototype demonstration required

-Format: Hybrid — Global online build + Finale at New Delhi + Opportunity to Showcase at Bharat Mandapam
+Format: Hybrid — Global online build + Finale at New Delhi + Opportunity to Showcase at Bharat Mandapam.
+Winner announcement during WSIS Forum 2026 (July 6-10, 2026) in Geneva, Switzerland

 Who Can Participate?